MarkusLange/r_ru-torrent-install-script/README.md

   - change rtorrent user retrospektiv
   - add or remove softlink from rtorrent basedir to rtorrent user
 - ruTorrent
-  - ruTorrent can easily updated
+  - ruTorrent can easily updated/changed
   - add python path to ruTorrent `config.php` to support cloudflare (3.9+)
   - all included plugins supported and loaded (except geoip)
   - deactivate deprecated geoip plugin since php-geoip is last shipped with php7.4
+  - integrate geoip2 as replacement for geoip (https://github.com/Micdu70/geoip2-rutorrent)
   - choose to use httprpc in favor of rpc (both works, also simultaneously) for the XMLRPC (https://github.com/Novik/ruTorrent/discussions/2439)
   - did not use deprecated libapache2-mod-scgi (last update 1.13-1.1 02 Jul 2013, https://metadata.ftp-master.debian.org/changelogs//main/s/scgi/scgi_1.13-1.1_changelog)
   - remove Serversignature from Unauthorized HTML redirect from WebAuth (https://www.inmotionhosting.com/support/server/apache/hide-apache-version-and-linux-os/)
   - use localhostmode from ruTorrent (4.0.1+)
-  - integrate geoip2 as replacement for geoip
 - rtorrent
+  - rtorrent can easily updated/changed
+  - choose between rtorrent from distro repository and releases from github or afterwards from github master (seperate script: librtorrent-install-from-git.bash)
   - use of secure open_local instead of open_port from rtorrent with rutorrent (https://github.com/rakshasa/rtorrent/wiki/RPC-Setup-XMLRPC)
   - uses latestest rtorrent.rc direct from rtorrent github (https://github.com/rakshasa/rtorrent/wiki/CONFIG-Template)
-  - uses deamon.mode for rtorrent if possible (0.9.7+)
+  - uses deamon.mode for rtorrent (0.9.7+)
   - remove session_lock from rtorrent session so a restart works without complications
   - move open_local socket to `/run` and rtorrent basedir to `/srv` (https://ubuntu.com/blog/private-home-directories-for-ubuntu-21-04)
   - exclusiv system user and group for rtorrent benefits higher folder permissions (Script V2.2+)